shanel-elm/unit-front-end-web-development/intro-to-dom/readme.md

 You may notice two things:

 - The document is an object that has a lot of nested objects with a lot of properties.
 - This way of accessing elements in the DOM is very fragile.
-If you wanted to move the `h2` into the `div` with the class `container`, the console code would break.
+If you wanted to move the `h2` into the `div` with the class `featuring`, the console code would break.

 Instead of accessing elements through dot notation, the `document` object has many built-in methods to help you access the elements you want.